 What Is Agent Total Registered Time?

 Agent total registered time is a contact-center workforce-management metric: the total duration an agent is logged in to the contact-center platform during a shift, regardless of whether they are handling contacts, on break, or idle.
-It is the denominator used in occupancy and utilization calculations — without it those ratios cannot be computed.
+It is the denominator used in agent occupancy and agent utilization calculations. without it those ratios cannot be computed.
 The AI-agent equivalent is fleet uptime: total replica-hours a voice-agent fleet is registered with the orchestrator, used for capacity planning and cost-per-handled-call accounting.
-The two concepts share a structure but apply different failure models.
+As of May 2026, voice-agent fleets on GPT-5 voice or Claude Opus 4.7 commonly hold 50K-200K replica-hours per week, and the registered-but-idle ratio is the dominant cost lever.

 Why It Matters in Production LLM and Agent Systems

 Different roles see different views.
 A platform engineer cares about replica-hours per region for capacity planning.
 A finance partner cares about cost per registered hour vs. cost per handled session.
-An SRE wants to alert on registration drops — replicas dropping out of the fleet without graceful shutdown.
-A product reviewer wants registered-but-idle time minimized when traffic is high.
+An SRE wants to alert on registration drops. replicas dropping out of the fleet without graceful shutdown.
+A product reviewer wants registered-but-idle time minimized when traffic is high. a voice agent load balancing concern.
 None of these match the WFM definition exactly, which is why the AI-side measurement uses different signals.

 How FutureAGI Handles Agent Total Registered Time